Drowned Love

 but not for me—but not to me.

-Like fragile bloom—blue squills in spring,
+Like fragile blooms—blue squills in spring,

 some loves take root, yet never cling.